 Stop 1: The Old City Jail, 21 Magazine Street

 The first stop is the Old City Jail.
 It’s actually said to be the most haunted spot in Charleston!
-One ghost that’s said to haunt here is Lavinia Fisher, the first female serial killer.
+One ghost that’s said to haunt here is Lavinia Fisher, the first female serial killer in the US.
 Her last words were said to be, “If you have a message for the devil tell me now, for I will be seeing him in a moment.”
 She’s been seen walking the halls of the jail and some have claimed to have captured her voice saying, “the devil.”

 Stop 2: Unitarian Cemetery, 4 Archdale Street